stevegrossi/stevegrossi.github.io/source/resume.html.markdown

 - By rewriting cancercare.org's HTML for to be semantic and sensible, I helped increase search-engine referrals by 40%.
 - Design and WordPress development of many of Cancer*Care*'s supplemental sites including cancercarecopay.org, cancercareforwomen.org, and myelofibrosisawareness.org.
 - I managed two contract developers brought on to help with big projects.

-## Freelance Design & Development <span class="subhead">(2008–every now and then)</span>

-My personal mission as a freelancer has been to banish the concept of a “webmaster”.
-I set all of my clients up with customized WordPress installations, leveraging the custom post type and menu APIs to empower them to manage their content with ease.
-Since I moonlight these jobs, I prefer smaller projects for artists, churches, and local businesses.

 ## In the Community